Managing Misconduct and Other Unsatisfactory Performance

 The progressive discipline process provides a thoughtful and equitable method of addressing unsatisfactory performance or inappropriate employee behavior.
-The progression of steps provides an opportunity for improvement or correction before further disciplinary action is applied.
-However, a single event can cause for termination in certain circumstances.
+The progression of steps incorporates a fair and reasonable opportunity to be successful before further disciplinary action is imposed.

-- Did the employer have reasonable proof of a policy violation occurred and/or the employee’s job performance was unsatisfactory?
+Did the employer have reasonable basis to conclude that a policy violation occurred and/or the employee’s job performance was unsatisfactory?

 - Was the policy and/or performance expectation reasonable?
 Did the employee have knowledge of the expectation and potential consequences for non-compliance?